-This document explains how to use published interfaces of GlassFish Server Open Source Edition to develop add-on components for GlassFish Server.
-This document explains how to perform only those tasks that ensure that the add-on component is suitable for GlassFish Server.
+This document explains how to use published interfaces of Eclipse GlassFish to develop add-on components for Eclipse GlassFish.
+This document explains how to perform only those tasks that ensure that the add-on component is suitable for Eclipse GlassFish.

-This document is for software developers who are developing add-on components for GlassFish Server.
-This document assumes that the developers are working with a distribution of GlassFish Server.
+This document is for software developers who are developing add-on components for Eclipse GlassFish.
+This document assumes that the developers are working with a distribution of Eclipse GlassFish.
 Access to the source code of the GlassFish project is not required to perform the tasks in this document.
 This document also assumes the ability to program in the Java language.

-This preface contains information about and conventions for the entire GlassFish Server Open Source Edition (GlassFish Server) documentation set.
+This preface contains information about and conventions for the entire Eclipse GlassFish (Eclipse GlassFish) documentation set.

-GlassFish Server 4.0 is developed through the GlassFish project open-source community at http://glassfish.java.net/.
-The GlassFish project provides a structured process for developing the GlassFish Server platform that makes the new features of the Java EE platform available faster, while maintaining the most important feature of Java EE: compatibility.
-It enables Java developers to access the GlassFish Server source code and to contribute to the development of the GlassFish Server.
-The GlassFish project is designed to encourage communication between Oracle engineers and the community.
+Eclipse GlassFish 7 is developed through the GlassFish project open-source community at https://github.com/eclipse-ee4j/glassfish.
+The GlassFish project provides a structured process for developing the Eclipse GlassFish platform that makes the new features of the Jakarta EE platform available faster, while maintaining the most important feature of Jakarta EE: compatibility.
+It enables Java developers to access the Eclipse GlassFish source code and to contribute to the development of the Eclipse GlassFish.

-- GlassFish Server Documentation Set
+- Eclipse GlassFish Documentation Set

 - Related Documentation

 - Typographic Conventions

 - Symbol Conventions

 - Default Paths and File Names

-GlassFish Server Documentation Set
+Eclipse GlassFish Documentation Set

-The GlassFish Server documentation set describes deployment planning and system installation.
-For an introduction to GlassFish Server, refer to the books in the order in which they are listed in the following table.
+The Eclipse GlassFish documentation set describes deployment planning and system installation.
+For an introduction to Eclipse GlassFish, refer to the books in the order in which they are listed in the following table.